DIGITALIS PURPUREA: AN OVERVIEW ON PHYTOCHEMICAL AND PHARMACOLOGICAL PROFILEHTML Full Text

 Anthracene Derivatives: Anthraquinones 17.

 Raymond’s Test: To the drug, add a few ml of 50% ethanol and 0.1 ml of 1% solution of m- dinitrobenzene in ethanol.
 To this solution, add 2-3 drops of 20% sodium hydroxide solution.
-Violet coolers appear, this is due to presence of active methylene group.
+Violet coolers appear, this is due to the presence of an active methylene group.

 Pathophysiology: Digoxin's inotropic effect results from the inhibition of the sodium-potassium adenosine triphosphatase (Na+ /K+ATPase) pump.
 The subsequent rise in intracellular calcium (Ca++) and sodium (Na+) coupled with the loss of intracellular potassium (K+ ) increases the force of myocardial muscle contraction (contractility), resulting in a net positive inotropic effect.
 Digoxin also increases the automaticity of Purkinje fibers but slows conduction through the atrioventricular (AV) node.
 Cardiac dysrhythmias associated with an increase in automaticity and a decrease in conduction may result.
 The relationship between digoxin toxicity and the serum digoxin level is complex; clinical toxicity results from the interactions between digitalis, various electrolyte abnormalities, and their combined effect on the Na+ /K+ ATPase pump.
 Cardiac, such as oleander, foxglove, and lily-of-the-valley, is uncommon but potentially lethal.
 Case reports of toxicity from these sources implicate the preparation of extracts and teas as the usual culprit 21.